 This document is based on the Nutrient Network Authorship Guidelines, http://nutnet.org/authorship and used with permission.
 Described in Borer, Elizabeth T., et al. "Finding generality in ecology: a model for globally distributed experiments."; Methods in Ecology and Evolution 5.1 (2014): 65-73.

 Copyright, Attribution, and Conditions of Use:

 We plan to quickly make data and software available for use with attribution, under CC-By 4.0, MIT compatable license, or Ft.
-Lauderdale Agreement (link?).
+Lauderdale Agreement as described in our Data Use Guidelines.
 Such data can be used with attribution (e.g. citation); co-authorship opportunities are welcome where warranted (see below) by specific contributions to the manuscript (e.g. help in interpreting data beyond technical support).

-We will make data available early as 'pre-release' with restrictive use policies.
-In these cases, people who wish to use the data for publication prior to official open release should coordinate co-authorship with the person responsible for collecting the data
+We are making data available early for users under the condition that manuscripts led within the team not be scooped.
+In these cases, people who wish to use the data for publication prior to official open release date of November 2018 should coordinate co-authorship with the person responsible for collecting the data.

 Overview of the TERRA REF authorship process:

 Our primary goals in the TERRA REF authorship process are to consistently, accurately and transparently attribute the contribution of each author on the paper, to encourage participation in manuscripts by interested scientists, and to ensure that each author has made sufficient contribution to the paper to warrant authorship.

 - Consult the current list of manuscripts (http://terraref.org/manuscripts) for current proposals and active manuscripts, contact the listed lead author on any similar proposal to minimize overlap, or to join forces.
 Also carefully read these guidelines.